 In late 1840, a stove maker from Connecticut, Stephen Gold, experimented with home steam heating systems.

-A stove that incorporated a thermostatic draft control was invented by F.P.
-Oliver.
+F.P.
+Oliver invented a stove that incorporated a thermostatic draft control.

 Cast iron boilers with sections appeared around 1850.